John Mayer: Instruments and equipment

 John Mayer is a guitar collector and has collaborated with elite guitar companies to design his own instruments.
-He owns over 200 guitars.
+In 2006, Mayer was estimated to have more than 200 guitars in his personal collection.

 In 2003, Martin Guitars gave Mayer his own signature model acoustic guitar called the OM-28 John Mayer.
 The guitar was limited to a run of only 404, an Atlanta area code.
 This model was followed by the release of two Fender signature Stratocaster electric guitars, beginning in 2005.
 A third Stratocaster, finished in charcoal frost metallic paint with a racing stripe, was also a limited-release, with only 100 guitars made.
 In January 2006, Martin Guitars released the Martin OMJM John Mayer acoustic guitar.
 The guitar was intended to have many of the attributes of the Martin OM-28 John Mayer but with a more affordable price tag.
 In August 2006, Fender started manufacturing SERIES II John Mayer Stratocasters.

-In January 2007, Two Rock collaborated with Mayer on custom-designed amps.
+In January 2007, Two-Rock collaborated with Mayer on custom-designed amps.
 Only 25 (all signed by Mayer himself) were made available to the public, along with a 500-run John Mayer signature Fender Stratocaster in Cypress-Mica.
 Included in the limited Cypress-Mica model was the INCSvsJM gig bag, on which Mayer collaborated on the in-case designs.
-In 2006, Mayer was estimated to have more than 200 guitars in his personal collection.